betstick/SoulSaver/README.md

 window open and close.
 I can't fix this for now.
 See: https://github.com/PowerShell/PowerShell/issues/3028 for more information.

+You can manually run it if you double click on `Task.ps1`.
+This window is not hidden and could be used for debugging if you want.

 ## Issues:
 If you have issues, you can submit an issue to this repo though I might not see it for a little while.
 You can also @ me on ?ServerName? if you want.